DRSDavidSoft/additional-hosts/README.md

 This could be because the domain names that serve those type of ads could potentially be also used to serve legitimate content, which means blocking them will result in an app or website missing content or losing functionality.

 ### Updates
 In order to get notified of an update, you can mark my repository as "watched".
-I update this list on a weekly basis.
+I update this list on a weekly or monthly basis.

 ### License
-This repository is licensed under MIT License © 2019 David Refoua.
+This repository is licensed under MIT License © 2019-2020 David Refoua.
 All re-distribution of my lists, provided that you credit my name and work, are welcome and encouraged.